Resources can only be sustainably used if effective management structures exist to guide their use.

 Human and financial resources remain a challenge for supporting governance work in conservancies.
 However, NACSO’s Institutional Development Working Group (IDWG) has been revitalised, with clear terms of reference, a coordinator, work plan and an operational budget.
 The working group has secured funding from four different sources to strengthen conservancy governance and institutional management capacity.
 This increase in financial resources has enhanced support to conservancy governance, including AGMs, financial management, reviews of constitutions, improving membership engagement and promoting benefit distribution.
 Moreover, NACSO Conservation Leadership Programme interns assisted with conservancy integrated audits in Zambezi and Kunene regions, providing additional human resources to MET and NGO regional staff.

 The Institutional Development Working Group (IDWG), which comprises members of NACSO and MEFT staff, continue to support good governance practices within communal conservancies through training and performance tracking.
 This year, funds from the CRRRF were provided to keep conservancies running, and financial reports were required for each quarter before each new tranche of funding was released for the next quarter.
-This tightened financial reporting for this year, which resulted in less unaccounted funds than in other years where only annual reports are required.
+This tightened financial reporting for this year resulted in less unaccounted funds than in other years where only annual reports are required.

 Lessons learned during 2020 were therefore taken into 2021, whereby more frequent financial reporting will be required for funds from all sources.
 The on-going support for financial reporting (known as “dripping tap” support) within conservancies has borne some fruit by reducing financial mismanagement.
 This support includes improving the bookkeeping skills of conservancy administrators and oversight capacity among elected treasurers.
 Nonetheless, more can be done to improve this aspect of governance by working at regional rather than national levels.